- No credit check

-LendUp Review Summary: LendUp loans are short-term loans for people who don’t have any other options.
-LendUp doesn’t do a credit check during the application process, meaning their loans are very easy to qualify for.
-But they are also very costly.
+LendUp loans are expensive short-term loans for people with no other options.
+LendUp does not do a credit check during the application process, so their loans are easy to qualify for, but they are also very costly.
 LendUp loans only offer a few hundred dollars in funding, and how much you can borrow varies by state.

 LendUp Personal Loan Terms